pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 node is found.

-The hardware that is expected to need this more flexible allocation approach is going to be used by only a small subset of the pods in the cluster and those pods are likely to run for extended periods of time, so this is not a major concern.
+The hardware that is expected to need this more flexible allocation approach is likely to be used by pods that run for extended periods of time, so this is not a major concern.

 ### Risks and Mitigations